COM5407

 • Comparing how different cultures communicate nonverbally and how the similarities or differences affect communication in the home, workplace or Church.

-• Analyzing digital body language and the application of technology-mediated forms of nonverbal communication in the workplace, home, or Church.
+• Analyzing digital body language and the application of technology- mediated forms of nonverbal communication in the workplace, home or Church.

-Course Syllabi
+Syllabi